Skip to main content

 • Is there dining at the New England Aquarium?

-The New England Aquarium feature three restaurants and bars - Central Snack Bar, which offers a variety of salads, sandwiches, snacks & beverages; Harbor View Cafe, which offers pizza, sandwiches, soups, grilled items and features casual counter-service; the Dockside Beer Garden (also open to the public) features Cisco and Kona beer alongside BBQ favorites.
+The New England Aquarium feature three restaurants and bars - the seasonal Central Snack Bar, which offers a variety of salads, sandwiches, snacks & beverages; Harbor View Cafe, which offers pizza, sandwiches, soups, grilled items and features casual counter-service; the Dockside Beer Garden (also open to the public seasonally) features Cisco and Kona beer alongside BBQ favorites.

 • How much time should I plan for visiting the Aquarium?